Skip to Main Content

 Tenure

 As in previous years, we have assessed tenure on two criteria: the length of time spent on the board since it was publicly listed, and the length of time spent in role.
 This allows us to review the number of directors in the ISEQ 20 who have changed position on the board.
-For the purposes of calculating role changes, we consider NED, SID, vice or deputy chair and chair as different roles.
+For the purposes of calculating role changes, we consider non-executive director, senior independent director (SID), vice or deputy chair and chair as different roles.

-At our cut-off date of 30 April 2023, non-executive chairs had spent on average 4.5 years in their role as chair, maintaining the upwards trend of previous years (4.4 years and 4.2 years reported in our 2022 and 2021 Board Indexes respectively).
-The tenure of chairs in role varies widely from less than 1 month to 19 years.
-75% of chairs across our sample were internally appointed at the time of our cut-off date.
-Prior to commencing their role, internally appointed chairs spent on average 5.2 years in their previous board role.
-This marks an increase over the past two years.
-The average tenure of a SID was 2.6 years, broadly in line with last year.
-The average time SIDs spent on their boards, prior to appointment as chair, fell from 6.1 years to 5.7 years.
+As at our 30 April 2024 cut-off date, non-executive chairs had averaged 4.7 years in their role as chair, maintaining the growth trajectory of previous years (4.5 years, 4.4 years and 4.2 years in 2023, 2021 and 2020, respectively).
+The tenure of chairs in role ranges widely, from two months to 20 years.
+80% of chairs across our sample had been internally appointed at the time of our cut-off date.
+Prior to commencing their role, these internally appointed chairs spent on average 4.8 years in their previous board role.
+This year we observe a slight decrease compared to the upwards trend of the last two years.
+The average tenure of a senior independent director is 2.3 years, little changed from the last two years.

 Board evaluations

-35% of ISEQ 20 boards conducted an external board evaluation, marking an increase from last year’s 20% but some way behind the 45% reported in the 2021 Index.
-This is unsurprising given that the UK Corporate Governance Code recommends that an external independent board evaluation be conducted every three years.
+This year, 40% of the ISEQ boards conducted an external board evaluation, rising from 35% in 2023 and 20% in 2022, and nearing the 45% recorded in 2021.
+This trend is not surprising, given that the UK Corporate Governance Code recommends that an external independent board evaluation be conducted every three years.

 Workforce engagement